kartik-v/bootstrap-fileinput/README.md

 11. Upload action defaults to form submit.
 Supports an upload route/server action parameter for custom ajax based upload.
 12. Triggers JQuery events for advanced development.
 Events currently available are `filereset`, `fileclear`, `filecleared`, `fileloaded`, and `fileerror`.
 13. Disabled and readonly file input support.
 14. Size of the entire plugin is less than 6KB if gzipped.
 The minified assets are less than 16KB (about 13KB for the minified JS and 3KB for the minified CSS).

-## Release 2.0.0 Features

-1. (enh #12, #13, #14): Various enhancements and fixes.
-2. (enh #15): Enhanced validation of file size through `maxFileSize` configuration.
-3. New plugin events added: `fileerror`, `fileloaded`, `filecleared`.
-4. New plugin methods added: `disable`, `enable`
-5. Enhanced configurable templates for previewing image, text, and other files (and a generic template).
-6. Make caption text configurable through a new parameter `msgSelected`.
-7. Correct calculation of files selected when `initPreview` is false.
-8. Automatic scale images for preview, when images are too wide to fit in container.
-9. Added delimiter option for `initialPreview` to pass multiple content delimited as a string.

 ## Demo